krizalys/joomla-breadcrumbs/README.md

 module, please check our [live demo][krizalys-breadcrumbs-demo] and for more information, please consult the [documentation][documentation].

-The extension is licensed under the [GNU General Public License version 3][gpl].
+The extension is licensed under the [3-Clause BSD License][bsd-3-clause].

 Supported languages
 -------------------